 Corocoro: La Tierra de Chuta

-Has echos of my Mummer's Films from the early eighties.
+A film I shot in Bolivia has echos of my Mummer's Films from the early eighties.

 There was Who's Havin' Fun made with good friend Johnathan Greene who just passed away and also We're # 1--my master thesis film for my MA degree in Visual Anthropolgy.